charlesGOAT/PEA/README.md

 My Final Web assignment in Web 1 in which we had to create a website cgauthier_H10A03Web.zip

-A Paper I had to write explaining a mathematical concept we learned in Math for computer science PEA(1).docx
+A Paper I wrote explaining a mathematical concept we learned in Math for computer science PEA(1).docx

 First Programming Assignment of the second semester